omega8cc/boa/docs/BUILDTESTS.md

   cd /tmp/audit && composer audit --locked --no-plugins --no-scripts    # add --no-dev when require-dev was not installed
 ```

-### Same-name respins: only a fix replaces a published platform
+### Same-name respins: a changed lock replaces unless it adds advisories

 A box fetches a catalogue platform only while its directory is absent, so a tarball
 republished under the same name with a different lock reaches new installs and never
 the boxes that already hold that platform.
 A same-name tarball whose lock changed
-therefore replaces the published one only when it **fixes advisories**: distribute
+replaces the published one unless it **adds advisories**: distribute audits both locks
-audits both locks against today's advisories, and the new one must carry fewer and none
+against today's advisories, and the new one is refused when it carries an advisory the
+published one lacks, or when either audit cannot finish or be compared.
+A lock that
-the published one lacks.
-Every other lock change is refused.
-Site owners who need a fix
+clears advisories, or carries the same ones, replaces.
+Site owners who need a fix on a
-on a platform already on their box rebuild their own platform in `~/static`.
+platform already on their box rebuild their own platform in `~/static`.

 `staticbuild distribute` enforces it for every Composer-built tarball: the
 distributions on `distro/` and the vanilla `drupal-*` cores on `core/`.
 When the shelf